GoMatrixHosting/create-awx-system/docs/Recover_Matrix_Server.md

 14) Import the database dump:

+Run the '00 - Restore and Import Postgresql Dump' job template with:
+- member's Inventory
+- member's deploy Project with setup.yml Playbook
+- member's SSH Credential
-Run the '00 - Restore and Import Postgresql Dump' job template, with specific members deploy project, inventory and ssh credential, include all the extra variables found in /matrix/awx/extra_vars.json and the {{ server_path_postgres_dump }}, for example:
+- include all the extra variables found in /matrix/awx/extra_vars.json and the {{ server_path_postgres_dump }}, for example:

 ---
 server_path_postgres_dump: /chroot/export/postgres_2021-06-12.sql.gz